-Section 4.
-Unless otherwise prohibited by law, the anniversary date and performance evaluation period of an employee taking a leave without pay of thirty (30) calendar days or longer, shall be postponed until the employee has returned to work and completed as many days of continuous employment as the length of the leave without pay period.

 Section 5.
+Leave without pay extension.
+Unless otherwise prohibited by law, the performance evaluation period of an employee taking a leave without pay of thirty (30) calendar days or longer, shall be extended until the employee has returned to work and completed as many days of continuous employment as the length of the leave without pay period.
+The anniversary date will be changed by the same amount of the time of the leave without pay.

+Section 6.
+Expense reimbursement.
 Mileage and expense reimbursement will continue pursuant to existing City policy.

-Section 6.
+Section 7.
+Certifications.
 The costs of obtaining City required licenses, certifications and physical exams shall be reimbursed consistent with existing City policy.

-Section 7.
+Section 8.
 Promotion.
 Upon promotion, an employee will advance to the new salary range and to the step in the new salary which provides at least a 5% increase from the employees former salary step.
 A new anniversary date will be established upon the effective date of promotion.

-Section 8.
+Section 9.
 Reclassification.
 When an employee's position is reclassified upward the employee shall be placed on the new salary range at the first step equal to or higher than the employees former salary step.

-Section 9.
+Section 10.
 Probationary Employees.
 Upon completion of initial trial service or promotional probation, and employee shall be granted a step increase.
 A new anniversary date will be established upon the date of the successful completion of trial service or promotion probation.